SAND-Lab/MEA-NAP/docs/meanap-methods.rst

     :width: 500
     :align: center

-**Figure 4.4.2.
-Node cartography for neuronal networks.
-A.** Roles for individual nodes in the network are determined based on the within-module degree z-score and participation coefficient based on node cartography previously applied to metabolic and whole-brain networks.
-The boundary line for the within-in module degree z-score is automatically scaled for each dataset based on the landscape density analysis.  **B.** Diagram illustrating the 7 types of node roles.
+**Figure 4.1.
+Node cartography for neuronal networks.** **A.** Roles for individual nodes in the network are determined based on the within-module degree z-score and participation coefficient based on node cartography previously applied to metabolic and whole-brain networks.
+In MEA-NAP, the boundary line for the within-in module degree z-score is automatically scaled for each dataset based on the landscape density analysis. **B.** Diagram illustrating the 7 types of nodal roles.